Australian rules football in New South Wales: One team town, Sydney Swans era (1982–2012)

 In 1982, the club was renamed the Sydney Swans.
 The relocation of Swans from South Melbourne to Sydney included sponsorship away from the local Australian rules football clubs and leagues, and there was an initial decline in the sport locally.
 The Swans' debt, much of it to the AFL, not only hung over attempts to establish the Sydney Swans but now burdened Australian rules football in New South Wales.

 In 1983 five clubs in on the southern coast formed the Sapphire Coast Australian Football League.

 During the mid-1980s there was a small increase in professional players recruited from Sydney, one of the highest profile of which was Russell Morris who debuted in 1984.
 Up to this point however the majority of the Swans players were either Victorian or from the Riverina.
 This began to change as the Swans were given a dedicated zone from which to recruit players from the local competition.
 One of the first locally recruited players was Mark Roberts who debuted in 1985.

 On 31 July 1985, Dr. Geoffrey Edelsten, through Powerplay Limited, bought the Sydney Swans for $2.9 million in cash with debt payments, funding and other payments spread over five years.
 Powerplay was floated and sold shares to supports and the public, but with only a licence for the team and debts, the uptake was poor.
 Within less than twelve months, Edelsten resigned as chairman, and by 1988, the licence was sold back to the VFL for just $10.
 The AFL appointed a board to operate the team in order to take control of the club's financial losses.
 Board members Mike Willesee and Craig Kimberley, together with Basil Sellers Peter Weinert as a consortium known as the Private Ownership Group, purchased the licence and operated the Sydney Swans until 1993, when the AFL again took over ownership of the team.

 The impact of the Swans on the Sydney Football League was heavy.
 The competition had built up a following and was semi-professional.
 That changed with the Swans introduction as supporters left the local competition.
 Among the casualties was the historic foundation club Newtown which folded in 1987.

 In 1988 the number of schools playing the code was 110, which had grown to 160 in 1994.

 With substantial monetary and management support from the AFL, the Sydney Swans continued and with player draft concessions in the early 1990s, and fielded a competitive team throughout the decade.

+In 1992, the NSW Australian Football League Ltd (NSW AFL) was founded to govern the Sydney AFL and affiliate competitions.
+Its right to govern the code across the state was disputed by the AFL Commission in Melbourne who were able to gradually usurp it between 1994 to 1998 as a growing number of competitions affiliated to it.